SintraCascaisSesimbra.com

 Setubal beaches and beach guide

-Setubal maybe a busy commercial fishing centre and industrial port, but it is surrounded by two of the finest coastlines in Portugal.
+Setúbal may be a busy commercial fishing centre and industrial port, but it is surrounded by two of the finest coastlines in Portugal.

-For those visitors willing to travel further, is the popular resort town of Sesimbra, the surfing beaches of the Costa da Caparica or pristine lagoon setting of the Lagoa de Albufeira.
-Setubal also offers a selection of good beaches that are within walking distance of the city centre, and include the Praia da Albarquel and Praia da Saúde.
+Slightly further from Setubal is the traditional resort town of Sesimbra, the surfing beaches of the Costa da Caparica or the pristine lagoon setting of the Lagoa de Albufeira.

 Related articles: Setubal introductionThings to do in Setubal